-Many refugees will not be fluent in English or French when they join your company.
+Some refugees may not be fluent in Spanish when they join your company.
 But that doesn't mean that they can't start contributing right away!

-In fact, there are plenty of workarounds that you can put in place to support your refugee employees as they build up proficiency in your local language, including:
+In fact, there are plenty of workarounds that you can put in place to support your refugee employees as they build up proficiency in Spanish and/or English, including:

-- Translating signage and other critical materials into refugees' local language/s (e.g. Punjabi, Arabic, Chinese). - ▲ Getting bilingual colleagues to help with interpretation. - ▲ To learn more, check out Tent's training on How to Overcome Language Barriers.
+- Translating signage and other critical materials into refugees' local language/s like French or Arabic. - Getting bilingual colleagues to help with interpretation. - ▲ To learn more, check out Tent's training on How to Overcome Language Barriers.